Shaw Local

 Many of the people who attended a public hearing on Monday held signs to show their opposition to Earthrise Energy's proposal for a 6,100-acre solar project.
 March 30, 2026

-Becker and attorneys for the county and developer Earthrise argued at that court hearing over whether the emergency order should be issued to stop the county board vote.
+Becker and attorneys for the county and developer Earthrise argued at that court hearing over the latitude that should have been given to adjoining property owners at the March public hearing.

 Breslan in her order said the county does not need to restart the entire hearing.
 But it does need to allow Becker and his clients time to present evidence and conduct cross-examination.

-At the public hearing held last month before the Will Bounty Board Planning and Zoning Commission, Becker tried to present evidence against the solar plan and wanted to cross-examine representatives of developer Earthrise.
+At the public hearing held by the Will Bounty Board Planning and Zoning Commission, Becker tried to present evidence against the solar plan and wanted to cross-examine representatives of developer Earthrise.

 Bob Okon